 Our Early Childhood Special Education (ECSE) program provides supports and services to infants, toddlers, and preschool children with disabilities and their families.
-Children with delays in the areas of cognitive, communication, physical, social or emotional, or adaptive development are determined eligible through a special education evaluation process.
+Children with delays in the area of cognitive, communication, physical, social or emotional, or adaptive development are determined eligible through a special education evaluation process.
 Once eligibility is determined, parents and staff work together to develop an education plan based on the strengths and needs of the child.
 This plan may include supports and services provided by one or more of the following:

 - Developmental Adaptive Physical Education

 - Early Childhood Special Education Teacher

 - Occupational Therapist